 An array of sculptures spanning multiple centuries

 Counterpoint was on show at the M+ Pavilion.
 A square-ish space that Danish-Vietnamese artist Danh Vo and the curators had the works artfully arranged.
 On my first visit, a facilitator primed us to connect to our senses.
 We then walked quietly single file, meandering past the scattering of sculptures and objects.
 We each picked one that caught our eye.
 I found a curious-looking black relief sculpture hung on the wall.
 The relief looked like distorted faces seen from different angles.
 Is that a nose?
 Or an eye?
 Or that an ear?
-The piece turns out to have nothing to do with faces,- it was a model for This Tortured Earth, a large-scale outdoor project that never got realised.
+The piece turns out to have nothing to do with faces.
+Rather, it was a model for This Tortured Earth, a large-scale outdoor project that never got realised.

 Internment camps in America during WWII